BHazel/legacy-projects/README.md

 This repository contains a dump of legacy repositories and personal projects I have worked on over the years.
 Each is stored in its own directory with its own readme and documentation, where there was any!

+Single-file experiments and programs are stored in the _gists_ directory.

 A couple of things to note:

 * A lot of this code comes out of personal experiments and learning.